State-by-State Childcare Tax Credit Guide

 Official site: Mississippi Department of Revenue

-Search for “dependent care” or “family credits.”
-Use our FAQ page if you need a reminder of what counts as qualifying childcare under federal rules.
+Search Mississippi’s tax materials for “dependent care,” “childcare,” or “family credits.”
+If you need a quick reminder of what generally counts as qualifying care before comparing Mississippi’s language with federal definitions, refer to our FAQ page.

 Missouri